See What’s on the Horizon

 Children may look cute in glasses, but leaving myopia to progress can have harmful effects on their future.
 See Eye Clinic is your family’s partner in eye care.
 We want the best vision possible for you and your family.
 The earlier myopia is detected, the sooner we can get to work on reducing its effects.

-Bring your child in for their comprehensive eye exam to determine if they have myopia, and let us help control its progression.
+Bring your child in for their comprehensive eye exam to determine if they have myopia and let us help slow its progression.
 Book their next appointment with See Eye Clinic.